Mental Health & Addiction Treatment for Military Members

 Call us today to learn about how we can help850-424-1923

-The Freedom Program in Emerald Coast is ready to help clients in any capacity that they need.
+The Freedom Program in Panama City Beach, FL is ready to help clients in any capacity that they need.
 Not only does the Freedom Program offer medical detoxification, but it also offers residential rehab, partial hospitalization, intensive outpatient programming, outpatient treatment, and medication-assisted therapy.
 When a client is placed into one of these treatment tracks, he or she will be provided with an individualized treatment plan that is designed to meet his or her specific needs.
 Each one of these plans is comprehensive and multidisciplinary, and includes access to the following services:

 Individual therapy, or psychotherapy, has long been one of the most highly regarded forms of therapy available for those who are connected to the military.
 For active duty and veterans especially, individual therapy provides them with the time and space needed to sort out issues that are deeply personal in a safe environment.
 By working with a trained therapist, an individual can make leaps in bounds in developing skills that help him or her cope with the issues that he or she has faced or is facing.

 As mentioned before, the family of an individual who has served or is serving in the military is often impacted by their untreated mental health issues.
-In the Freedom Program in Emerald Coast, however, families can come together to talk about the issues at hand, learn how to communicate more effectively, and work through resentments and challenges in an attempt to grow closer.
+In the Freedom Program in Panama City Beach, FL, however, families can come together to talk about the issues at hand, learn how to communicate more effectively, and work through resentments and challenges in an attempt to grow closer.

 When clients are participating in the Freedom Program, they will not only be participating in several different types of therapy sessions like those above, but they will also benefit from different aspects of the program.
 For example, the Freedom Program takes on a holistic treatment approach, meaning that those who provide care to clients work to help them heal mind, body, and soul.
 All staff members are well-versed in trauma-informed care, too, which allows them to be knowledgeable about the signs and symptoms of PTSD and not unintentionally retraumatize a client.